End-to-End Object Detection with Fully Convolutional Network: Experiments

 \subsection{Implement Detail}

 As same as FCOS~\cite{tian2019fcos}, our detector adopts a pair of 4-convolution heads for classification and regression, respectively.
 The output channel numbers of the first convolution and the second convolution in 3DMF are 256 and 1, respectively.
 All the backbones are pre-trained on the ImageNet dataset~\cite{deng2009imagenet} with frozen batch normalizations~\cite{ioffe2015batch}.
 In the training phase, input images are reshaped so that their shorter side is 800 pixels.
-All the training hyper-parameters are identical to the 2x schedule in the Detectron2~\cite{wu2019detectron2}.
-Concretely, we freeze the parameters of the first two stages in the backbone and fine-tune the rest parts of the network.
-All the experiments are trained on 8 GPUs with 2 images per GPU for 180K iterations with multi-scale training.
-The learning rate is initially set to 0.01 and then decreased by 10 at the 120K and 160K iterations.
-We use Synchronized SGD~\cite{krizhevsky2012imagenet} to optimize all the models with a weight decay of 0.0001 and a momentum of 0.9.
-Besides, the reported runtime are all evaluated on a Tesla-V100 GPU.
+All the training hyper-parameters are identical to the 2x schedule (180k iterations) in the Detectron2~\cite{wu2019detectron2} if not specifically mentioned.